Online education: The foundations of online teaching Quiz Answers

 Q2.
 What does the instructor say is the definition of learning communities in the Webster’s dictionary?

-• A group of individuals with common interests who come together and share information and resources.
+• A group of individuals with common interests come together and share information and resources.

-• A groups of individuals who live in communities and have local school or learning institutions.
+• A group of individuals who live in communities and have local schools or learning institutions.

 • A cluster of schools that include both junior and senior students.